About

 Generosity over leverage

-Clients and customers receive ownership of the work.
-Templates, playbooks, and recommendations are delivered with no clawback, no retainer pressure, no upsell engineered into the close.
+Clients and customers leave with full ownership of the work.
+Templates, playbooks, and recommendations come with no clawbacks, no retainer pressure, and no upsell engineered into the close.

 iv.